 The Vestax Spin is basically a cheaper version of the VCI-100, with less knobs and faders.
 It can be seen through the quality of the materials used on the Spin, as they are inferior to those found on the VCI-100 which is built with metal.
 Fortunately though even though the Spin is made of plastic, it is solid and does not feel like it is going to fall apart anytime soon.
 The faders could be better with a bit more resistance, as they feel very light and almost too easy to push.
 The jog platters are built with quality.
 They are touch-sensitive, and have a blue illumination underneath them when playing a song, and red when being touched.
-The controller was created with the beginner dj in mind, with a built in soundcard to allow pre-cueing right from the unit itself, without the need for a soundcard.
-One can easily just go to a party and connect the Vestax Spin directly into an amplifier or powered speakers, through its RCA outputs and play a set.
-It also comes with a microphone, but I personally don't use microphones for my sets so I couldn't really tell you if it is good or not.

 All in all the Vestax Spin is a very good midi controller coming in at a price of $250 US or $280 CAN.
 It can only be purchased from the Apple store in North America.
 I personally use Traktor Pro with the Vestax Spin, thanks to a map created by Oldfashioned on djtechtools.com, which allows me to use all the effects and features of Traktor Pro on the Spin.
 As for the soundcard, it is fairly decent.
 Not bad for the beginner dj at all; I personally use the Audio 2 Dj soundcard from Native Instruments, which just adds a little bit of umph and power to my set.
 I'd say this is a very cheap and feasible option for those people just starting to DJ and don't have enough money to purchase decent CDJs or Turntables.